forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

          }
          ```

-2. Save your changes to activate the feature.
+4. Save your changes to activate the feature.
-3. Use the `SFDX: Authorize a Dev Hub` command to log into a Dev Hub.
-4. Create a scratch org using the `SFDX: Create a Default Scratch Org...` command referencing the scratch org definition that you previously updated
+5. Create a scratch org using the `SFDX: Create a Default Scratch Org...` command referencing the scratch org definition that you previously updated.
-5. Enable Einstein for Developers in the scratch org.

 ## Show Einstein Feedback Console View